Best yoghurt in Australia reviewed

 Jalna Greek Plus yoghurt

-Jalna Greek Plus yoghurt does better than any other yoghurt in Australia at combining great taste, good probiotics and prebiotic content.
+Jalna Greek Plus yoghurt does better than any other yoghurt in Australia at combining a great taste with good gut health qualities through its probiotics and prebiotics.

-It is a fairly simple yoghurt with only milk, cream, vegetable fibre (prebiotics) and probiotics.
+It is a fairly simple pot set yoghurt with only milk, cream, vegetable fibre (prebiotics) and probiotics.

 Jalna Greek Plus yoghurt contains five strains of live cultures which are all considered probiotic (ie they bring health benefits).
 On their website, Jalna claim two of these strains have been scientifically shown to reduce bloating and improve digestion.